alcogy/cosmolo/README.md

 bun dev
 ```

-`cosmolo init` asks two questions — which mode (full UI or server-only) and which adapter (SSG or serverless) — then copies the appropriate route files into your project.
+`cosmolo init` asks two questions — which mode (full UI or server-only) and which adapter (SSG or serverless) — then copies the appropriate route files into your project and adds `cosmolo` to your `package.json` dependencies automatically.

 ---